Neidhart von Reuental: Music

 Melodies to 57 of Neidhart's songs are preserved, with several recorded in more than one manuscript.
 This is more than survive for all the other 12th- and 13th-century Minnesänger combined, a clear indication of their popularity.
 There are five melodies in the Frankfurt Fragment (MS O) from c.
 1300, but otherwise the bulk of the melodies are in 15th-century MSS, the largest collection being in MS c.
 While many scholars have regarded the songs in MS c as being by Neidhart's imitators (and therefore reduce the number of "authentic" melodies to 17), musicologists have found no basis for differentiating between "authentic" and "inauthentic" songs.
 The melodic similarities between songs in MS O and their equivalents in MS c, roughly 160 years later, suggest that 15th-century melodies cannot simply be dismissed as later compositions.

-All the songs are monodic and the notation rarely indicates rhythm.
+All the songs are monophonic and the notation rarely indicates rhythm.
 However, many of Neidhart's lyrics describe dances or call on listeners to dance, and the melodies show features associated with dance songs.
 These include limited vocal range (an octave or a ninth), rapid movement between high and low notes, and a syllabic structure (i.e. one note per syllable).
 Hatto and Taylor note a contrast between the Summer and Winter songs, the former being more "exuberant and carefree" in their melodies.
 Lewon remarks that the melodies in the Frankfurt manuscript demand considerable virtuosity from the singer.

 The main modes are the Dorian mode and the major mode.

 The Manuscript tradition

-The earliest recorded lyric of Neidhart's is a single strophe "Nu gruonet aber diu heide" (R 12),in the Carmina Burana manuscript, c.
+The earliest recorded lyric of Neidhart's is a single strophe "Nu gruonet aber diu heide" (R 12), in the Carmina Burana manuscript, c.
 1230.
 But the main manuscripts are: